 This lab-course can be attended by M2 students with a background in solid and fluid mechanics and imaging techniques.

-3D imaging of a woven fabric under deformation using X ray tomography
+Full case study of the fluid-microstructure coupling in fibrous media: 3D imaging of a woven fabric under deformation using X ray tomography and modelling

 The aim of this module is to emphasize the interest of coupling 3D imaging and fine scale fluid flow simulation to estimate both the microstructures and the permeability of fibrous reinforcements commonly used in fiber reinforced composites or geotextiles.